Métis Nation—Saskatchewan: Provincial Métis Youth Council

 The Provincial Métis Youth Council provides an opportunity to ensure that the voice of youth is always heard as a part of the Métis Nation—Saskatchewan government.
-Intricately incorporating youth within the governance structures of the Métis Nation—Saskatchewan helps to ensure that issues that youth are dealing with are not overlooked; it provides opportunities for mentor and support the future leaders of the Métis Nation; and it brings together the different segments of the Métis population to work as a united front.
+Intricately incorporating youth within the governance structures of the Métis Nation—Saskatchewan helps to ensure that issues that youth are dealing with are not overlooked; it provides opportunities for mentoring and supporting the future leaders of the Métis Nation; and it brings together the different segments of the Métis population to work as a united front.

 Senate

 The Senate of the Métis Nation—Saskatchewan have a mostly ceremonial role.
 They provide opening and closing prayers at the Métis Nation Legislative Assembly, and they provide advice, guidance, and recommendations to the Métis Nation Legislative Assembly.

 The Senate operates as a collective unit that represents, serves, and protects the best interests of the Métis people and the Constitution of the Métis Nation—Saskatchewan.
 They operate through consensus, and senators are to devote time, thoughts, and study to their work.
 It was established to honour the central role of elder in traditional Métis communities.

 When the Senate had been originally established, they had much more authority over the activities of the Métis Nation—Saskatchewan.
 They served as the judicial arm for the Métis Nation—Saskatchewan with the power to resolve disputes that occurred between regions and locals, they formed the Métis Elections Commission to oversee elections and by-elections of Executive and Provincial Métis Council, and they oversaw the operations of the Métis Nation—Saskatchewan from the period when the general election was called and to when candidates were elected.
 The authority of the Senate was removed in 2008.